 I always wondered how Andy Tielman became his stage wide big lead sound.
 Years later I found out that bass player Robby Latuperisa, former drummer of The Javalins, had plugged through Andy’s guitar signal to all other Fender Bassmans and Showmans but also to P.A. installation.
 Not comparable to today’s P.A. equipment but a true invention.
 I can tell you from my own experience that his stage sound was incredible good, better then on records.

 Another Tielman first was the use of 2 Fender VI basses together.
-One with lighter gauge strings was plaid by Reggy Tielman, the second lead/rhythm guitarist and the other one with heavier gauge strings was plaid by bassist Robby Latuperisa.
+One with lighter gauge strings was played by Reggy Tielman, the second lead/staccato rhythm guitarist and the other one with heavier gauge strings was played by bassist Robby Latuperisa.
 Also thanks to their amp settings Reggy sounded like an octave below guitar and Robby like a real bass guitar, which is unique for a Fender VI.

 Lead guitarist Rob Boekholt (ex- Hap Cats) and the group The Hurricane Rollers from The Hague made the first instrumental Indo-Rock recordings in the Summer of 1959 for the Philips label.
 His own composition Once was build around a very strong original melody and his trademark were the rolling notes.
 On the B-side a real drivin' number Hurricane Rock.
 Rob used an Egmond Caledonia guitar during the session.
 Guitarist/sax player Harry Koster and his Indo band The Black Dynamites recorded their rocker Ready To Rock with an almost American sound for the Delahay label.
 Just before The Shadows and The Ventures changed the instrumental scene complete, the now classic record Black Eyes Rock c/w Johnny On His Strings was recorded by Electric Johnny & his Skyrockets (CNR) and also released in the US (Felsted), UK (London) and Sweden (Sonet).
 The same can be said of the first Tielman Brothers instro productions Black Eyes, 18th Century Rock (Mozart!) and A.A.A. ( = Big Guitar) all recorded and released on the Imperial label in 1960.
 Some of the best Dutch rock instrumentals were recorded by Indo-Rock bands in the Netherlands and Germany in the periode 1959-1964, but in 1965 is was all over for the Indo-Rock, because the bands were swept away and suffered most by the uprising beat-explosion.